 Ms. Valentine was recognized for her generosity and commitment in supporting efforts she cared about.
 In 1990, she was the recipient of the Gloria Steinem Philanthropic Vision Award by the Ms. Foundation.
 In 1995, she was also recognized by the National Abortion Rights Action League of Pennsylvania.

-Phoebe V. Valentines died in June 1995 after a long battle with cancer.
+Phoebe V. Valentine died in June 1995 after a long battle with cancer.
 However, her legacy lives on through the foundations she helped establish as well as the Phoebus Criminal Justice Initiative, which provides grants for a wide variety of criminal justice reform activism.